dmorel/docs/Why-does-he-do-that-Inside-the-minds-of-angry-and-controlling-men-Lundy-Bancroft.md

 ### Introduction

-- 15 years counselor, evaluator, and investigator, more than 1000 cases.
+- 15 years counselor, evaluator, and investigator, 2000 cases.
 - problem of abusiveness has little to do with how he feels, but is about how he thinks.
 - purpose of the book is to help women.
 - book is based on 21 most frequent questions women asked.